How to track form activity with Facebook Pixel

 If you have embedded your form in your website/app, please make sure you always update your embed code over there.

 Open your Tripetto form and submit an entry to it.
 The best way to do so, is by just opening your form and perform the actions you want to track yourself.

 Now switch back to Facebook and have a look at your Facebook Pixel to see if the data is shown.

 Please notice that although Tripetto sends all events in realtime, it can take some time before Facebook Pixel shows the events from your Tripetto form.

 From there on you can follow the instructions of Facebook Pixel to configure the desired analysis.
-For help with this, please have a look at the Facebook Business Help by Facebook.
+For help with this, please have a look at the Developer Docs by Meta/Facebook.
 Also see our in-depth articles about measuring completion rates and dropoffs.

 Are your events not visible in your Facebook Pixel dashboard?
 There can be a few reasons: